Everything you Need to Know about Dished Ends

 When performing a visual inspection, it is highly important to look for the following signs to make sure that you are getting a product of superior quality:

-- Weld seam – it has to be either radiographed or ultrasonically examined to check for cracks in the weld, or the weld affected zone.
+- If it’s cold formed, check to see if it has a weld seam.
+If it has, it should be radiographed or ultrasonically examined to check for cracks in the weld, or the weld affected zone.

 - Irregularities in shape